MattithyahuData/Kaggle-API-Data-Import/README.md

 # Downloading data using the Kaggle API
-* One of the best ways to get data for Data Science
+* One of the best ways to get data for data science projects.

 ## Resources Used
 **Python 3.8.12**